KochanowskiPatryk/TesterRepository/README.md

 If you have any questions feel free to email me: p.kochanowski91@gmail.com

 I made
- Test scenarios for http://m3gustapl/com login page Test cases covering scenarios
+ Few test scenarios for http://m3gustapl/com login page and some test cases covering scenarios

  Few bug reports for: